nihilisticneuralnet/DaVinki/README.md

-# DaVinki - Photomosaic Generator using CIFAR-10 Dataset
+# DaVinki: Photomosaic Generator using CIFAR-10 Dataset

 A photomosaic generator that transforms target images into artistic mosaics using images from the **CIFAR-10 dataset**.
 The project uses feature extraction techniques, **spatial-aware** algorithm to create mosaics while ensuring each source image is used only once.

 ## Example Outputs